wellesley-cs230/wellesley-cs230.github.io/hw3.md

 * You signed every class (or file) with `@author` and `@version`, accompanied by a description of what the class does.
 * You wrote javadoc for every function, which includes `@param` and `@return`.
 * You wrote inline comments explaining the logic of your code.
+* You added getters and setters where it makes sense to have them (i.e. with good encapsulation practices)